Henry Schwarzschild: Work with civil rights

 In 1960, he and his wife were in Lexington, Kentucky, and he overheard people talking about a sit-in at a lunch counter on the campus of Berea College.
 He decided to join in the sit-in and ended up being the only white person involved.
 It was the beginning of his fight for civil rights.
-Soon after he began his fight for black civil rights, he was arrested on June 21, 1961 in Jackson, Mississippi for his participation in the Freedom Rides.
+Soon after he began his fight for black civil rights, he was arrested on June 21, 1961, in Jackson, Mississippi for his participation in the Freedom Rides.
 Once he was released, Martin Luther King Jr. wrote on his imprisonment forms, "your courageous willingness to go to jail for freedom has brought us closer to our nation's bright tomorrow."
 From that point on, he and King attended many events together, with both of them speaking and making movements towards civil rights.
 In 1961, Schwarzschild embarked on his own speaking tour across America to try to recruit people to their cause.
 He went on to make many public statements on civil liberties, capital punishment, racial justice, and many other issues.

-In 1964, he created the Lawyers Constitutional Defense Committee of civil rights lawyers.
+In June 1964, he joined the Lawyers Constitutional Defense Committee as executive director following its formation the previous month.
 In the first year, he convinced 300 lawyers to take their vacation time and go down to the South to help with the cause of black civil rights.